org-ofirdassa9/devops-project-infra/README.md

 In `terragrunt/production/eu-west-1/aws-acm/terragrunt.hcl`, update the `domain_name` to your Route 53 domain.
 This is necessary to generate a wildcard certificate for the domain.

-## Terraform Setup
+## OpenTofu Setup

-Navigate to the `terragrunt/production` directory and run the following commands to initialize and apply the Terraform configurations:
+Navigate to the `terragrunt/production` directory and run the following commands to initialize and apply the OpenTofu configurations:

 ```bash
 terragrunt run-all init